 Many people are determined not to claim Social Security benefits early.
 But for some people, that’s not an option.
 In fact, one-third of those near retirement expect to take Social Security early.

-But in reality, more people file for benefits early than originally planned.
+But in reality, more people file for benefits early than originally planned to do so.
 That isn’t necessarily the wrong decision for some folks, but it does mean their monthly Social Security check will be smaller throughout retirement.